 If you paid or credited any interest or amounts in the nature of interest to a non-resident of Australia or to a resident's overseas branch, you will need to provide additional information.
 Print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 15 on the top of a separate piece of paper.
 Show the name and address of each recipient, total amounts paid or credited to each non-resident or overseas branch of a resident and the amount of tax withheld.
-If no tax was withheld, state the reason for this.
-Include your name, address and TFN.
+If no tax was withheld, state the reason for this, Include your name, address and TFN.
 Print X in the YES box at Taxpayer's declaration question 2a on your tax return.
-Sign and attach the schedule to page 3 of your tax return.
+Attach the schedule to page 3 of your tax return.

-For more information on the tax treatment of interest paid to non-residents, phone the Business Infoline (see the inside back cover).
+For more information on the tax treatment of interest paid to non-residents, phone 13 28 66.

-If you include an amount of interest which is not allowable as a deduction, such as amounts denied by the thin capitalisation rules, you will need to add back the amount at Expense reconciliation adjustments in the Reconciliation items section on your schedule.
-For more information on thin capitalisation, see page 16.
+If you include an amount of interest which is not allowable as a deduction, such as amounts denied by the thin capitalisation rules, you will need to add back the amount at H Expense reconciliation adjustments in the Reconciliation items section on your schedule.
+For more information on thin capitalisation, see page 15.